Chart Color Schemes

 Population growth drivers in Mornington are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-The population of the Mornington (Vic.) statistical area (Lv2) is estimated to be around 26,003 as of November 2025.
-This reflects an increase of 244 people since the 2021 Census, which reported a population of 25,759.
-The change is inferred from AreaSearch's estimation of the resident population at 25,954 following examination of the latest ERP data release by the ABS in June 2024 and an additional 143 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,233 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The Mornington (Vic.)
-(SA2) has shown competitive growth fundamentals with a 0.9% increase since the Census, positioning it within 2.8 percentage points of the SA3 area's growth rate of 3.7%.
-Population growth for the area was primarily driven by overseas migration during recent periods.
+As of Feb 2026, the estimated population of the suburb of Mornington (Vic.) is around 26,010.
+This reflects an increase of 251 people since the 2021 Census, which reported a population of 25,759.
+The change was inferred from AreaSearch's resident population estimate of 25,954 following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 1,233 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Mornington's growth rate of 1.0% since census is within 2.7 percentage points of its SA3 area (3.7%), indicating competitive growth fundamentals.
+Overseas migration was the primary driver of population gains in recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and utilising VIC State Government's Regional/LGA projections released in 2023 adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels for areas not covered by ABS data.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future demographic trends anticipate an above median population growth, with the area expected to expand by 3,556 persons by 2041 based on aggregated SA2-level projections, reflecting a gain of 13.5% in total over the 17 years from 2025.
+Future population dynamics project an above median growth, with the area expected to expand by 3,556 persons to 2041, reflecting a total gain of 13.5% over 17 years.

 Frequently Asked Questions - Population